surveyjs/survey-analytics/README.md

 Import exactly one charting engine per application&mdash;each engine registers itself as the active chart adapter, so importing a second one overrides the first.

 Every style sheet also ships as a minified `.min.css` build.
-The charting-engine and Tabulator style sheets additionally have a `fontless` variant (for example, `survey.analytics.fontless.css`) that omits the bundled font declarations when the host application supplies its own typography.
+No style sheet declares `@font-face` rules&mdash;the default Open Sans typeface is declared by `survey-core.css`, which SurveyJS Dashboard already requires, so nothing is loaded from an external font host.
+The `fontless` variants (for example, `survey.analytics.fontless.css`) are kept as deprecated aliases and are identical to the style sheets they mirror.

 ## Get Started